 - And finally, the D20 icon in the Rank text controls an inbuilt table which randomly modifies the text when the D20 is pressed (here’s an image of the card after the D20 is pressed).

 That’s all for now!

-Stay tuned for next time, when we delve deeper into some of the functionalities I’ve hinted at!
+Stay tuned for next time, when we delve deeper into the Hero Sheet!
 Until then, may your journeys into the cosmic infinities be ever fruitful.

 * We ended up liking the “game object as card” idea so much, it grew into our UVG/SEACAT cards project (more on this in a future post).

 ** One thing to keep in mind is that all icons currently included in SRDCAT are a work in progress.
 Many of them are placeholders, and even more have been made from scratch in AFDES.
 As a future step, we will be creating a custom icon set, but functionality is the most important thing right now.